orfeon/DataflowTemplates/README.md

 Please run EXPLAIN for query plan details before running template.
 * [timestampBound](https://cloud.google.com/spanner/docs/timestamp-bounds) must be within one hour.
 * timestampBound format example in japan: '2018-10-01T18:00:00+09:00'.
+* Query will be split and executed in parallel if the delimiter string `--SPLITTER--` present.

 ### SpannerToAvro